MyzTyn/Solana-Tools/README.md

 ### Solana Pool Watcher Tool
 - Connects to Solana MainNet via streaming RPC client.
 - Sets up filters to monitor specific liquidity pools based on mint and program IDs.
-- Subscribes to account changes and logs information about new pools.
+- Subscribes to account changes and transactions information about new pools.

 ## Upcoming Tools
 Additional tools are planned and will be added in the future.
 Stay tuned for updates!